 Here is the end result – made out of just contact paper, cardboard boxes, and packaging tape!
 Not bad, huh?
 And, here’s a picture of the rest of the nursery.

 I ordered a bundle of boxes from Amazon, since we didn’t have any laying around.
 (Have I mentioned how much I love Amazon prime?!)
 We were planning to move soon, so we would use the rest of the boxes then.

 For the inside, I used a less expensive, thinner paper in a neural color from Target.
 You don’t have to cover the inside, but it does make for a nice surface that can be easily wiped.

-I drilled one hole in the front of each and added simple, white knobs, so I could easily pull them in and out.
+I drilled one hole in the front of each box.
+Then, I added simple, white knobs, so I could easily pull them in and out.